MarcoTerzulli/GAVI-Manderoli/README.md

 Unpack the zip archive and install the following libraries.

 *Whoosh* installation
+Run the following command in a terminal:

 ```
 pip3 install whoosh
 ```

 *tkscrolledframe* installation (needed by the GUI)
+Run the following command in a terminal:

 ```
 pip3 install tkscrolledframe